 netsh advfirewall firewall add rule name=”Example Communication Port 80″ dir=in action=allow protocol=TCP localport=80

 netsh advfirewall firewall add rule name=”Example Communication Port 80″ dir=out action=allow protocol=TCP localport=80

 As we know, a windows firewall can be used to Block or Enable a windows program.
 A program might reach the internet or not, depending upon the following commands:

 netsh advfirewall firewall add rule name=”Your Application” dir=in action=allow program=”C:\ProgramExample.exe”

 Note: This is a sample program, you can configure your program by giving the correct directory and correct program name.

 Enable RDP (Remote Desktop Protocol):

-Remote Desktop Connection commonly known as RDP can be used to taking console of a remote system.
-That particular user can be in a private network or in public networks.
+Remote Desktop Connection commonly known as RDP can be used to take the console of a remote system.
+That particular user can be in a private network or a public network.
 We commonly enable RDP on Microsft Server like Windows Server 2012 R2.
-To enable RDP you can follow below command:
+To enable RDP you can follow the below command:

 netsh advfirewall firewall set rule group=”remote desktop connection” new enable=Yes